 I am a writer and theatre-maker based in Nottingham, UK.
 My work weaves together different threads into a dynamic narrative that operates across time and space, from theatres to galleries, parked cars to park benches.
 I co-founded Metro-Boulot-Dodo in 1997 after studying Theatre and Creative Writing at Lancaster University.
 In 2004, I began a five-year live art project – The Long and Winding Road (2004-09) – that toured to ICA (London), Ikon (Birmingham) and The Bluecoat (Liverpool).
 I was commissioned by Nottingham Playhouse to write new plays: The White Album (2006) and The Ashes (2011).

 I premiered Bolero (2014) at Nottingham Playhouse before touring to Bosnia & Herzegovina and Kosovo supported by Arts Council England and the British Council.
-I have made two sequels – Concerto and Solo.
+I have made two sequels – Concerto, an immersive concert where the audience becomes the orchestra, and Solo – an interactive performance for two people at a time with Ollie Smith.
 My work has been selected for the British Council’s Edinburgh Showcase four times.
-I am Principal Lecturer (Professional Practice) and joint MA Theatre Programme Leader at the University of Lincoln.
-I am currently editing two publications, Staging Loss: Performance as Commemoration and The Trilogy: Acts of Dramaturgy.
-I received a PhD from Loughborough University in 2016.
+I am Principal Lecturer and joint MA Theatre Programme Leader at the University of Lincoln.
+Recent publications include, Staging Loss: Performance as Commemoration and The Trilogy: Acts of Dramaturgy – based on my PhD from Loughborough University.